-Robyn Moore is a PhD student in the Sociology Department where she is the Jr. Editor of the Journal of Marriage and Family and a Graduate Assistant for the Critical Race Initiative.
+Robyn Moore is a PhD student in the Sociology Department where she is an Editorial Assistant for the Journal of Marriage and Family.

 Prior to attending the University of Maryland, Robyn worked as District Operations Manager for Pennsylvania Representative Rosita C. Youngblood.
 There she served the 198th Legislative district, advocating for policy related to criminal justice reform, environmental justice and community engagement.
 Robyn graduated Summa Cum Laude from Temple University with a degree in Sociology and Political Science.
-During her time there she was selected for participation in the prestigious BMC Legislative Fellowship program.
-Through this fellowship with the Pennsylvania House of Representatives she was able to draft and present a bill regarding Pretrial Justice and Bail Reform, which went on to be PA House Bill 1092.
+During her time there she was selected for participation in the prestigious BMC Legislative Fellowship program, where she was drafted and presented House Bill 1092, the Pretrial Justice and Bail Reform Act.
 Robyn also worked on the development of a criminal justice reform bill package that included legislation related to police data collection, prosecutorial power, prisoner conditions, carceral transparency and prisoner re-entry.
-Robyn has worked with several local and community organizations in Philadelphia including: The University Community Collaborative, Mothers in Charge, Mercy Neighborhood Ministries, CeaseFirePA and the Philadelphia Orchard Project.

 Areas of Interest